martinchernyavskiy/Notes/CS/Hardware/ECE 252/Sign-Extension and Overflow.md

 - Logic for using fewer bits works the same, but make sure the sign bit remains intact

 ### Overflow
-- Answer to computation is not representable in the number of digits the answer has
+- Answer to computation is not representable in the number of digits the answer has.
+- "Is the answer correct?" - Yes/No
+-